 I just celebrated my fifth year wedding anniversary (it’s the wood anniversary for those who want to know).
 Which is strange to think about because the time has flown by.

-I was chatting to a friend about it recently and he asked me if I’ve enjoyed it, and I instantly said yes.
+I was chatting with a friend about it recently and he asked me if I’ve enjoyed it, and I instantly said yes.
 Then he asked me what we’ve struggled with.
 In all honesty, nothing really terrible came to mind.

 Now, that isn’t to say it’s been easy, because there have been some hard parts, some very hard parts in fact.
 But we have always communicated, kept the other person’s wellbeing and feelings in mind, always respected each other, and made time to have fun.